yesodweb/yesod/README.md

 Yesod consists of four mega repos: yesod, wai, persistent, and hamlet.
 Each mega repo contains multiple cabal packages, and a mega cabal package.
+The yesodweb folder is also a mega-mega repo that will compile all four mega repos at once.
-You will likely find development much easier if you compile and test with the mega repo.
+You may find development easier if you compile and test with a mega repo.
 Installing a mega repo helps cabal align all the dependencies correctly.
-The yesodweb folder is also a mega-mega repo that will compile all four mega repos at once.

 ~~~ { .bash }
 # Move to which one of the four repos you are working on.